 Given that seven of the above no-no’s are on this list, it seems an obvious step to reduce or eliminate fast food meals from your diet.
 As your humble author, I must admit that I find it challenging to skip the ease and affordability of a Quarter Pounder with cheese.

-I’d like to reiterate, I’m not insisting that you rush out and dump all of your Diet Coke and wine, and throw away half of your food.
-I’m merely suggesting that if you’d like to do some self-diagnosing of your T, these are the most likely places to start.
+I’d like to reiterate, I’m not insisting that you rush out and dump all of your Diet Coke and wine and throw away half of your food.
+I’m merely suggesting that if you’d like to do some self-treatment your tinnitus, these are the most likely places to start.